-If -p ppar_id is not specified, you can specify the number of the CPU Activations interactively for each PPAR.
+If setcod is executed without specifying the permits operand, the number of CPU Activations for each PPAR can be specified interactively.
 The prompt to enter the number of the CPU Activations shows the possible maximum value of the number in round brackets and the number currently set in square brackets ([]).
 If the number of the keys is not specified, the current value is retained.